 (2) A supervising solicitor appointed to the practice of a deceased legal practitioner must give notice of his or her appointment to any other client or former client of the deceased legal practitioner before undertaking new work for that client.

-(3) In this rule “legal practitioner”, “supervising solicitor” and “practice” have the same meanings as in Part 11 of the Act.
+(3) In this rule legal practitioner, supervising solicitor and practice have the same meanings as in Part 11 of the Act.

 Part 6 — Trust accounts